-There are 4.8 million Christians in Kazakhstan – about a quarter of the country’s almost 19 million people.
+There are 4.9 million Christians in Kazakhstan – just over a quarter of the country’s 19.2 million people.
 The majority of citizens are Muslim.

-“The worst possible scenario is that the church will be closed, and several people may be jailed.”
-John, whose church was falsely charged
+“he worst possible scenario is that the church will be closed, and several people may be jailed.”
+John, whose church faced attack and false accusations

 Please keep praying for your brothers and sisters in Kazakhstan.
-Your prayers make an enormous difference to those following Jesus no matter the cost.
+Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, training, socio-economic development projects, practical aid, and women, children and youth ministries.
+Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, biblical and vocational training, socio-economic development projects, and children's, youth and women's ministries.